 Little Arthur wants to play;

 We did not want the rain to go away.
 We wanted to trek in the rain.
-Trek to Dudhsagar falls in monsoon was always on our bucket list.
-Honestly speaking, trekking in rain is no fun.
-Then you don’t have a choice if you want to visit the falls when rain is pouring in the mountains and the falls is at its magnificent best.
-We decided to do Dudhsagar falls trek.
+Trek to Dudhsagar Falls in monsoon was always on our bucket list.
+Honestly speaking, trekking in the rain is no fun.
+Then you don’t have a choice if you want to visit the falls when rain is pouring in the mountains and the falls are at their magnificent best.
+We decided to do the Dudhsagar Falls trek.
 On the railway track.

-Our initial plan was to drive up to Hubli, stay overnight, drive next morning to Castle Rock – the start point of the trek – and return back to Hubli by evening after trekking to waterfalls.
+Our initial plan was to drive up to Hubli, stay overnight, drive the next morning to Castle Rock – the trek’s start point–and return to Hubli by evening after trekking to the waterfalls.
 However this time around, we decided to go by train.

-Getting reservations at last-minute on Indian trains is always difficult.
+Getting reservations at the last minute on Indian trains is always difficult.
 We wanted to try our luck through Indian Railways (IRCTC) website.
 You know how notorious IRCTC is.
-Browsing early in the morning, we were lucky and could get the tickets in Tatkal after couple of tries.
-The last time we travelled in a train was way back in 2000.
+Browsing early in the morning, we were lucky and could get the tickets in Tatkal after a couple of tries.
+The last time we traveled by train was way back in 2000.

-Trains are always fun if you don’t mind smelly platforms, not so clean coaches……….and of course the toilets.
-We booked in three-tier AC coach.
-Chennai – Vasco express which passes through Bangalore is not an “Important or Star” train for railways.
+Trains are always fun if you don’t mind smelly platforms, not-so-clean coaches……….and of course the toilets.
+We booked a three-tier AC coach.
+Chennai – Vasco Express which passes through Bangalore is not an “Important or Star” train for railways.
 It is more of a fast passenger than an express.

-Thus, the coach was not new, one which would possibly be discarded in couple years.
-As we entered our coupe and sat on the seat, we were greeted by the tiny little creatures commonly known as cockroach!
+Thus, the coach was not new, one which would possibly be discarded in a couple of years.
+As we entered our coupe and sat on the seat, we were greeted by the tiny little creatures commonly known as cockroaches!
 Thankfully they were small ones moving around.
-We smashed few, shoved the luggage under the seat and settle down when a couple walks in.
-Our co-passengers in the same coupe.
+We smashed a few, shoved the luggage under the seat, and settle down when a couple walks in.
+Our co-passengers are in the same coupe.

 The best part of a train journey in India is human watching.
 It is an amazing world out there.

-Our co-passengers – a middle-aged jeweller and his wife from Bangalore – were going to Goa for a “relaxed” holiday.
+Our co-passengers – a middle-aged jeweler and his wife from Bangalore – were going to Goa for a “relaxed” holiday.
 For our man, Goa was the ultimate destination.
 He said that goes there every year to just chill out.
 He does not want to go anywhere else and Goa is the full and final destination for him.
-But the couple were interesting and well-informed.
-They were surprised to hear that we were travelling in the train to get down at Castle Rock for Dudhsagar falls trek.
+But the couple were interesting and well informed.
+They were surprised to hear that we were traveling in the train to get down at Castle Rock for Dudhsagar Falls trek.
 They had seen the waterfalls many times on their journeys to Goa but had never heard of people trekking to waterfalls.
 The man was curious.

 “How many KMs is the trek”